 - many reviews in a short period of time

-- many people who only leave one review (fake account created just to post this review)
+- many people who only leave one review (a fake account created just to post this review)

 - name of the person does not match a real identity found on the internet